biolink/biolink-model/docs/index.md

              * [GeographicExposure](GeographicExposure.md) - A geographic exposure is a factor relating to geographic proximity to some impactful entity.
          * [GenomicBackgroundExposure](GenomicBackgroundExposure.md) - A genomic background exposure is where an individual's specific genomic background of genes, sequence variants or other pre-existing genomic conditions constitute a kind of 'exposure' to the organism, leading to or influencing an outcome.
          * [OrganismAttribute](OrganismAttribute.md) - describes a characteristic of an organismal entity.
-             * [Inheritance](Inheritance.md) - The name of this attribute and its inheritance from organism attribute, indeed, its designation as an attribute is problematic.
-First, the isolated word 'inheritance' is too ambiguous (especially when embedded inside an ontology with inheritance!).
-'Genetic inheritance' would be more precise.
-Second, in terms of the scientific usage here, genetic inheritance would not be a direct property at the topmost organism level, but rather (as hinted in the definition) is more a commentary on the nature of phenotype (including  genetic disease as a characteristic set of associated phenotypes) against the (hidden) context of (meiotic/somatic/mitochondrial) DNA segregation and expression.
-Third, placing  the term in the attribute, rather than named thing category concept hierarchy, is perhaps less flexible in terms of its usage as a first class concept for semantic queries.
-Thus, we deprecate this term, moving it to the 'new' category of 'genetic inheritance',  as a child of 'biological entity' (to emphasize its biological conceptual nature).
              * [PhenotypicQuality](PhenotypicQuality.md) - A property of a phenotype
          * [PathologicalAnatomicalExposure](PathologicalAnatomicalExposure.md) - An abnormal anatomical structure, when viewed as an exposure, representing an precondition, leading to or influencing an outcome, e.g. thrombosis leading to an ischemic disease outcome.
          * [PathologicalProcessExposure](PathologicalProcessExposure.md) - A pathological process, when viewed as an exposure, representing a precondition, leading to or influencing an outcome, e.g. autoimmunity leading to disease.